xurichard19/case-study-demo/README.md

 ---

-Our demo implementation focusus on implementing the four explicitly requested user needs, namely (5) assign severity to each exception note, (6) handle status inquiries, (8) build weekly reports, and (4) driver matching.
+Our demo implementation focusus on implementing the four explicitly requested user needs, namely (5) assign severity to each exception note, (6) handle status inquiries, (8) automatic weekly reports, and (4) driver matching.